brianz/udacity-sdc-p5/README.md

 ## Histogram of Oriented Gradients (HOG)

-I extractd HOG features using the following paramters.
+I extracted HOG features using the following parameters.
 This can be found in the functions `get_hog_features` and `_calculate_hog` in the Jupyter Notebook:

 - `color_space = 'YCrCb'`